swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

-An instance method, computed property, or subscript of an actor class may be annotated with `@actorIndependent`.
+An instance method, computed property, or subscript of an actor may be annotated with `@actorIndependent`.
 If so, it (or its accessors) are no longer actor-isolated to the `self` instance of the actor.

-By default, the mutable stored properties (declared with `var`) of an actor class are actor-isolated to the actor instance.
+By default, the mutable stored properties (declared with `var`) of an actor are actor-isolated to the actor instance.
 A stored property may be annotated with `@actorIndependent(unsafe)` to remove this restriction.

 ### Actor protocol

-All actor classes conform to a new protocol `Actor`:
+All actors conform to a new protocol `Actor`:

 ```swift
 protocol Actor: AnyObject { /* unspecified */ }
 ```

-All actor classes implicitly conform to the `Actor` protocol.
-Non-actor classes cannot conform to the `Actor` protocol.
+All actors implicitly conform to the `Actor` protocol.
+Non-actors cannot conform to the `Actor` protocol.

 The `Actor` protocol has no stated requirements in this proposal.
 Rather, a separate proposal on customized executors will specify the requirements and detail how to provide an alternative implementation of an actor's queueing behavior.
 Regardless of those details, an actor that does not provide implementations of those requirements will receive synthesized default implementations.
 Such actors are said to be default actors.